8ta4/pun/DONTREADME.md

 > What is the storage location for the API key?

-The API key storage location is `~/.config/pun/config.yaml`.
+The API key storage location is `~/.config/pun/key`.

-> Why choose YAML over JSON for storing the API keys?

-YAML is better than JSON because it

-- allows you to add comments.

-- doesn't require extra commas.

-> Why the `.yaml` and not `.yml`?

-The YAML FAQ recommends "[using '.yaml' when possible.](https://yaml.org/faq.html#:~:text=Is%20there%20an,yaml%22%20when%20possible.)"

 > Why not use the `Application Support` directory for the API keys?